k4kpk/k4kpk.github.io/sota-guides/Stratton Bald via Wolf Laurel (W4C_WM-020).md

 * **Duration**: 0:50 (0:15 from Huck Knob TH to USFS-81; 0:35 from Skyway to the Wolf Laurel TH via USFS-81 and USFS-81F)
 * **Google Maps** URL from Huckleberry Knob parking: (does not cover ~ last mile): http://goo.gl/maps/kDwQu
 * **Seasonal/Limited Access**: Road may be closed late December to mid-March.
 * Drivable in passenger car.
 There's a big sign that says "Not suitable for passenger cars" at the start of USFS-81.
 I drove it after 3+ dry days; it could be tough when muddy.
 * **Directions**:
 * Head SW on Cherohala Skyway (turn R out of parking lot) and go 6.8
 * R on Old Santeelah Rd and go 0.1.
 * Straight on USFS-81 and go 3.9
 * Hairpin L on Wolf Laurel Rd (USFS-81F) and go about 4.8.
      * USFS-81F has signs: "Swan Cabin", "Wolf Laurel Trailhead".

 #### Drive Guide from Atlanta

 * **Duration**: 4:15
-* **Google Maps** URL from Ashford Dunwoody Rd and I-285 at 33.91998, -84.33898: (does not cover the last few miles) http://goo.gl/maps/UDZDu
+* **Google Maps** URL from Atlanta (33.91998, -84.33898): (does not cover the last few miles) http://goo.gl/maps/UDZDu
 * **SOTA Extra Info Page**: http://sotawatch.org/summits.php?summit=w4c/wm-020
 * **Seasonal/Limited Access**: Road may be closed late December to mid-March.
 Reportedly drivable in passenger car.
 * **Directions**:
 * Note: Google maps thinks USFS-81 ends before the trailhead.
 It extends a mile or so more than Google knows.
 Google thinks it ends near Fork Ridge.
 The USGS quad shows it extending up to Wolf Laurel Basin.
    * I-285 W
    * I-75 N
    * I-575 / GA-5 N and go 72 miles
    * L on GA-5 N in Blue Ridge, GA and go 10.2
    * L on GA-60 / TN-68 and go 36.4
    * Careful: TN-68 forks left in about 13 miles.
 I missed this fork in March of 2014.
    * In Tellico Plains, R on TN-165/Cherohala Skyway.
 Reset odometer.
        * At 23.8 miles, you'll cross the TN/NC state line.
        * 0.2 afterward, there's a paved parking lot on the left at 35.34518, -84.03546.
 This is where you would park for the Beech Gap route.
        * Pause in the parking area to enable route trace on your GPS, to save this route for your files!
        * Continue about 1.3 miles.
 Watch for N. River Rd.
            * If you can, turn L on N. River Rd (35.33671, -84.03121) and immediately L on USFS-81.
            * Otherwise, continue 0.2 past N. River Rd, turn L on Old Santeelah Rd (a.k.a.
 USFS-81)(35.33657, -84.02831) and go 0.2 and continue onto USFS-81.
    * Go 3.7 on USFS-81.
    * Hairpin L to USFS-81F (a.k.a.
 Wolf Laurel Rd) (35.34686, -83.98784
        ) and go 4.9 to gate (Wolf Laurel trail parking).
    * On the 2011 "Santeelah Creek" USGS quadrangle, Stratton Bald is in the upper left corner.
 Southeast of the bald is "Wolf Laurel Basin."
 There's a road which runs east from "Basin".
 You'll park at the gate at the easternmost point on this road.
 * **Food**
     * Last McDonalds: Blue Ridge, GA, on the corner where GA-5 turns L
     * Penultimate McDonalds: Ellijay, GA, on L